 Grade C or better in English Language and Geography GCSE.

-All students attend fieldwork visits during the A Level course; this will be a 4 night residential at the end of year 12.
-The approximate cost will be £300 for the trip.
+All students attend fieldwork visits during the A Level course; this includes a 4-night residential at the end of year 12.
+The approximate cost will be £350 for the trip.
 We encourage all students to subscribe to Geography Review, an A Level magazine, at a cost of £12.50 per year.